 Noted for his passionate and expressive playing, Dr. Adam Riggs is an avid chamber musician, teacher, and performer.
 He has performed at music festivals across Canada, the United States, Italy, and the Czech Republic.
 In addition to being the principal cellist of Stratus Chamber Orchestra, Adam is also a member of Boulder's Green Room Artists and performs on occasion with the Boulder Philharmonic, as well as with Colorado-based dance company, Life/Art Dance Ensemble.
 In 2014, he wrote, performed, recorded and produced a 60 second aural dance for Life/Art that was aired on Colorado Public Radio’s “Radio Dances.”
 In May 2016 he was a guest soloist for the Western Springs School of Talent Education and Naperville Suzuki School's 35th Anniversary concert at the Chicago Symphony Center.
-Most recently, Adam created and produced the inaugural Colorado Cello Summit, an event geared towards strengthening and connecting Colorado’s cello community.
+Most recently, Adam is the director and founder of the Colorado Cello Summit, an event geared towards strengthening and connecting Colorado’s cello community.